carpentries-incubator/data-harvesting-for-agriculture/_episodes/02-WeatherData.md

 > We can choose the start and end years.
 If the data is not available for the year you request, an
 > error will be reported.
 We choose 2000 to 2018 for this example; later we will use the
 > historical data for comparison.
 The final option `internal = TRUE` means that the daymet
 > data is brought into the R environment rather than saved in your working directory.
+We may want to change the names and units of variables, so we will wait to save the data in the working directory.
 >
 >
 >```r